Working Papers

 Presentations: SEA - Structural Applied Micro 2023, SOLE 2024 (scheduled), CEA 2024 (scheduled), ESPE 2024 (scheduled)

 Abstract: Interracial marriage has steadily increased in the US, indicating positive progress toward social integration.
 Nevertheless, this progress has been uneven across different social groups, with notable gender disparities among Blacks and Asians.
-This paper analyzes how changing marital gains and changing population supplies have shaped the interracial marriage pattern and the marital welfare of each social group in the US.
+This paper analyzes how the marital welfare of different social groups is shaped by changing marital gains related to interracial marriage and changing population composition.
 Using a structural model of marriage market equilibrium, I first show that marital gains from interracial marriage have improved only for some pairs, revealing substantial gender and education gaps.
 I then show that these disparities in marital gains, along with the demographic composition, have improved marriage prospects and welfare for some groups (e.g. college-educated Black men) while limiting others’ (e.g. Black women).
 Using the estimated model, I uncover the complex ways through which changing marital gains and population have shaped uneven marital welfare through equilibrium channels.
 In particular, I find that the evolving gender disparities in marital surplus associated with interracial marriage contributed to the gender gaps in marital welfare among Black men and women.
 In contrast, the sex ratio imbalances played a more substantial role for White men’s and women’s marital welfare.
 Lastly, I show that in the absence of the gender gaps in racial preferences in marriage, particularly in the direction of stronger racial integration, marital prospects for all would improve.

-"Gender Wage Gap and Household Consumption in the US: Evidence from Scanner Data" (with So Yoon Ahn) - New Draft Coming Soon
+"Gender Wage Gap and Household Consumption in the US: Evidence from Scanner Data" (with So Yoon Ahn) - Draft Available Upon Request

 Presentations: AASLE 2021, SEHO 2022, Leuven Summer Event - Labor/Family Economics 2022, SOLE 2023, Nebraska Labor Summit